Wenn V. Deramas

 Edwin Villanes Deramas (September 15, 1966 – February 29, 2016), more commonly known as Direk Wenn or Wenn V. Deramas, was a Filipino film and TV director and screenwriter.

 Education

 Deramas was a graduate of University of Santo Tomas with a degree in Hotel and Restaurant Management.
 While studying at UST, he was involved in acting and was a member of Teatro Tomasino.

 Career

 Deramas worked as a waiter at the Aristocrat Restaurant and was promoted as food and beverages coordinator after two years.
 In 1990, he worked as a production assistant for the TV show Tatak Pilipino.
 He also worked as a writer for the show Teysi ng Tahanan and was promoted as the executive producer of Calvento Files.
-Since then, Deramas had been directing different soap operas such as Mula sa Puso (original and remake) and films including the Ang Tanging Ina series and several blockbuster movies of comedian Vice Ganda.
+He then directed soap operas such as Mula sa Puso (original and remake), films including the Ang Tanging Ina series, and several blockbuster movies of comedian Vice Ganda.